SpatioTemporal/STAREMaster_py/README.md

                         Create sidecars only for granules not listed in the archive file.
                         Record all create sidecars and their
                         corresponding granules in it.
-  --parallel_files      Process files in parallel rather than looking up SIDs in parallel

 ```